 Teaching and Assessment

 The programme is taught over our full teaching year (currently 30 weeks) and is delivered via a combination of practical workshops and classes and rehearsals with some lectures and seminars.
-The first half of the year focuses on preparation for audition while the second half concentrates on the further development of skills and techniques.
+The first half of the year focuses on teaching the skills and techniques required to be an actor.
+In the second term we look at the application of those skills in a variety of contexts, including auditions.
 This largely practical programme is assessed through practical tasks, performances and some written assignments.